Today I read in The New York Times a quote from the Republican United States Senator Tom Coburn that underlines my point.

 I grew up in the tumult of Watergate where the constitutional crisis was a daily news report.
 Since becoming an adult, and for decades a Nixon-history-buff I have read countless stories and accounts of the dealings and machinations from both ends of Pennsylvania Avenue as events of those years unfolded.
 But throughout the entire ordeal, be it President Nixon or Congress, everyone could see (or claim to see) the damage that Watergate was doing to the nation.

 The president knew that his grand designs for international affairs were dead in the water.
 He knew his domestic agenda was stymied as long as the affair dominated news coverage.
 Congress felt that the constitution needed to be upheld with an orderly process allowed to play out to show the American people the legal implications to the actions taken by the Administration.

 The bottom line was everyone was working in their own way for the American people.
 History might judge we need to stretch a bit to see how ‘everyone’ could make that claim, but there are enough accounts with primary sources to make my point.

-But now in Washington with the rash and just plain spiteful conservatives we have language that is being used, and tactics undertaken that makes Watergate seem tame.
-There is no evidence from House Republicans that the best interests of the nation was anywhere near the top of the pile for reasons they are playing Russian roulette with the national government.
+But now in Washington with the rash and just plain spiteful conservatives, we have language that is being used, and tactics are undertaken that make Watergate seem tame.
+There is no evidence from House Republicans that the best interests of the nation were anywhere near the top of the pile for reasons they are playing Russian roulette with the national government.
 The mean-spirited game of partisan politics from conservatives, along with racial politics has always been a part of this equation.
 I have long felt the racial component for conservatives when it comes to President Obama is more important than the desire to make government function for the people.

 Nixon must be looking down (or up) and just shaking his head.